tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-56.png)

-Here, I attempted to install suricata by typing y in terminal
+Here, I attempted to install suricata by typing y in the terminal

 ![Image Description](Images/Screenshot_from_2026-06-17_23-23-33.png)